 It’s not uncommon for a hiring manager to pose a question like this.
 No, they don’t expect you to have the perfect answer, and they know in real life you’d have more than 10 seconds to come up with a fantastic plan or campaign.
 But this is their chance to not only get a better understanding of your thought process, but also to see how you work under pressure and think on your feet.

-Don’t let this question trip you up.
+Don’t let marketing interview questions like this trip you up.
 Stay calm, walk them through what your process would be, and offer a creative, but somewhat safe, response.
 Use this opportunity to showcase your skills and talents—and also to prove that you’ve done your homework and know what this company is looking for.

 6. What about marketing do you love?